orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

     fail.
   - It is recommend to provide autobump support for the ebuild-package.
     See https://github.com/orsonteodoro/oiledmachine-overlay/tree/master/scripts#autobump-patch-versions
+  - Revision or autobumping should still be patch tested with `ebuild ... prepare` for correctness.

 * Versioning:
   - If a project has git tags, you may use use `9999`, `<PV>_p9999`,